CatSprite-dev/raman-mapping-analyzer/README.md

 ## Description

 A CLI tool for automated mineral identification from Raman mapping data.
-For each point in the map, the script removes the baseline, normalizes and smooths the spectrum, then compares it against a library of reference mineral spectra using Pearson correlation.
+For each point in the map, the script removes the baseline and normalizes the spectrum, then compares it against a library of reference mineral spectra using Pearson correlation.
 The result is a summary of how many points match each mineral.

 I’m specifically referring to minerals because I use the script to analyze heavy-fraction minerals, but in reality, it can be used to analyze the mapping of any materials.
 All that’s required is the map itself and the corresponding library of reference spectra.